teragrid/dgrid/CONTRIBUTING.md

 That is, these repos should be well versioned, and any merge to master requires a version bump and tagged release.

-Libraries need not follow the model strictly, but would be wise to, especially `go-p2p` and `go-rpc`, as their versions are referenced in tendermint core.
+Libraries need not follow the model strictly, but would be wise to, especially `go-p2p` and `go-rpc`, as their versions are referenced in teragrid core.

 ### Development Procedure:
 - the latest state of development is on `develop`
 - `develop` must never fail `make test`
 - no --force onto `develop` (except when reverting a broken commit, which should seldom happen)
-- create a development branch either on github.com/tendermint/tendermint, or your fork (using `git add origin`)
+- create a development branch either on github.com/teragrid/teragrid, or your fork (using `git add origin`)
 - before submitting a pull request, begin `git rebase` on top of `develop`

 ### Pull Merge Procedure: